fntz/fntz.github.io/_posts/2014-04-20-spray-routing-ext-extend-spray-routing.markdown

 }
 ```

-`HtmlView` contain methods for all actions, which we use into controller.
+`HtmlView` contains methods for all actions, that we use into controller.

-And so, i have a database and a view.
-And i should extends my controller with this values, which contain `db` and `view`:
+I have a database and a view.
+And I should extend my controller with these values, that contains a `db` and a `view`:

 ```scala
 trait DBInj {